htsuruo/firebase-extensions/extensions/backup-firestore-to-storage/PREINSTALL.md

 https://firebase.google.com/docs/extensions/publishers/user-documentation#writing-preinstall
 -->

-Use this extension to send a friendly greeting.

-When triggered by an HTTP request, this extension responds with your specified friendly greeting.

 <!-- We recommend keeping the following section to explain how billing for Firebase Extensions works -->
 # Billing